Today is the rarest of days , so what better day to raise awareness of rare conditions and the people that live with them every day.

 What makes me so special?

 Aniridia, a from birth genetic eye condition, I don’t have irises (the coloured part of the eye) and I was born with low vision that cannot be corrected with glasses.
-Although I wear them because I’m lucky enough to be long sighted too.
+Although I wear them because I’m lucky enough to be long-sighted too.

 Being rare has its pros, I’m never lost for a conversation starter.

-But it can also be lonely, although genetic I did not inherit Aniridia from my parents (which makes me even more rare) so I had no relatives with the condition, I went to a main stream school and statement of educational needs were relatively new .
+But it can also be lonely, although genetic I did not inherit Aniridia from my parents (which makes me even more rare) so I had no relatives with the condition, I went to a mainstream school and statements of educational needs were relatively new .
 Before most visually impaired kids went to special schools, so I was the only one I knew with black eyes.
 Sometimes people would say that they were brown but I did not like this as it wasn’t true.
 I was the only visually impaired child almost, if not all, my teachers had taught

-I was the half blind girl, the one with the worst vision.
+I was the half-blind girl, the one with the worst vision.
 No one saw the world I did

 I was the only one to wear sunglasses all year round because I am very sensitive to light, particularly sunlight.